 - engage people to do work on its behalf

 Marino Law can effect property/conveyancing settlements electronically.
-Electronic conveyancing (eConveyancing) is a more efficient, accurate and secure way of conducting the settlement and lodgement stages of a conveyancing transaction.
+Electronic conveyancing (eConveyancing) is a more efficient, accurate and secure way of conducting the settlement process and lodgement stages of a conveyancing transaction.
 It replaces many of the paper and manual processes traditionally involved in property transactions.
 Marino Law is registered for eConveyancing with Property Exchange Australia (PEXA).
-This allows conveyancing solicitors and financial institutions to enter a secure, online workspace where they can interact and transact together online.
+This allows conveyancing solicitors and financial institutions to enter a secure, online workspace where they can interact and transact together online to complete a conveyancing matter.
 Within the digital environment, information can automatically feed in from the original source and can populate all documentation while the system cross-checks that information.
-Documents are created, signed and lodged within the online environment and parties complete all necessary steps to settle the transaction within that online environment.
+Documents are created, signed and lodged within the online environment and parties complete all necessary steps to effect the transaction settlement within that online environment.
 PEXA provides benefits to the paper-based settlement including being an efficient platform allowing for fast payment of cleared funds and real time lodgement of land title instruments.
 For more information on electronic conveyancing, please visit the PEXA website.

-Feel free to contact the expert residential conveyancing lawyers on the Gold Coast at Marino Law on (07) 5526 0157 for more information.
+Feel free to contact the Gold Coast conveyancing lawyers who are experts in residential property at Marino Law on (07) 5526 0157 for more information.